 Research studies being conducted now and in the past, have connected paw preference with certain behaviors and temperaments.
 For instance, a 2006 University of New England study from Dr. Nick Branson found the way dogs use their paws may be a sign of how they react to noise.
 More specifically, findings revealed ambidextrous dogs (those without a paw preference) are likely to be more reactive to noise such as thunderstorms and fireworks

-According to Branson, “It seems possible that dogs that do not favour one side or the other may be prone to experience intense emotional responses to a broad range of stimuli.
-Animals with lateralised functions may be able to transfer attention from disturbing stimulus more successfully.”
+According to Branson, “It seems possible that dogs that do not favor one side or the other may be prone to experience intense emotional responses to a broad range of stimuli.
+Animals with lateralized functions may be able to transfer attention from disturbing stimulus more successfully.”

 Branson adds this research may help save time and money in training working dogs for sniffing and bomb detection work since fear of noise is a common reason why dogs are rejected from such programs.
 Trainers will be able to select the most suitable dogs for specific jobs using paw preference as an indicator.